agency client reporting

 Many agency owners and their team need to spend at least a few hours per week on client reporting.
 It’s not their most favorite task, but a necessary one.
 Instead of treating it as a necessity, why not making the reporting easier for everyone involved?

 The crux of agency client reporting is that many of those involved manually generate reports.
 This task that takes away countless hours per month they could’ve spent on more important work.
-Luckily, there are tools to make the reporting process easier.
-Let’s look at those as well as best practices for client reporting that’ll set your agency up for success.
+Luckily, it’s easier than ever to make use of automated client reporting.

-Many agencies do manual client reporting, be it in Google Sheets, Excel, Airtable, or a similar tool.
+The biggest issue is that many rely on manual client reporting, be it in Google Sheets, Excel, or Airtable.
 They use Google Analytics to gather data, copy it into a spreadsheet, and use the data sources to generate charts and diagrams that clients can understand.

 • Understandable: Charts and graphs are nice, but what do they mean?
 The main idea of client reporting is not to display data, but to do conclusion from them.
 Create a summary section showing improvements/losses compared to the previous reporting period.